LksWlprn/Opus-Magnum-Philosophicum/README.md

 connectivity.
 The white matter is therefore structurally organized to facilitate frontal lobe interaction with all other regions of the cerebrum.”

-Hirstein belives these fibers to play an important role in conscious qualia experience:
+Hirstein believes these fibers to play an important role in conscious qualia experience:

 "One piece of evidence that these fiber bundles have important connections to consciousness is that damage to them has immediate effects on the patient’s consciousness.
 The fasciculi are abnormal in schizophrenics who experience auditory hallucinations